 [Elinor’s next attempt to work outside the home for Miss Baumgart is short- lived.
 The girl they actually hired was delayed getting there so Elinor stood in for this 17 year old polish girl called Minnie, who apparently had very poor personal hygiene, a poverty of speech and knew very little about running a house.
 So Elinor tries to train the girl and at times to do the harder jobs (while making fun of her and sarcastically describing the old maid’s naivete about Minnie.)
 Her descriptions of work at this home are more detailed including gas lights that must be lit, a furnace that must be fixed for the night, delivering breakfast & bathing rags & hot water bottle to the old maid’s bedroom, pulling down shades, locking windows, covering a canary, locking the basement, & sleeping in a very uncomfortable 3/4 bed in the parlor.

 The various relatives are beginning to be revealed by this point, particularly the ones who were in Ohio.
-On Elinor’s mother’s (Wheeler) side is Martha’s sister “Aunt Edith/Edie” Wheeler (married Breckinridge and Grant with offspring cousins Aubrey, Georgie & Wyn all girls].
+On Elinor’s mother’s (Wheeler) side is Martha’s sister “Aunt Edith/Edie” Wheeler (married Breckinridge and her daughter Ethel Wyn married Grant with offspring cousins Aubrey and Georgie ].
 Aunt “Edie” lives in Oberlin.
-On Elinor’s father’s (Bonney) side is Harvey’s adopted sisters Laura, and Jenney (married Chauncy L Gillett).
+On Elinor’s father’s (Bonney) side is Harvey’s adopted sisters Laura, and Jenney (married a neighbor boy, Chauncy L Gillett).
 There was also a “cousin Lucy” Scott of Cleveland though her connection is unclear.
 It was common to re-marry after a spouse died and common to adopt.
 Also many households automatically took in grandparents as they aged and died.
 That left the younger mother in charge of a 3 generation household.

 Elinor’s Maternal Uncle Porter Valourus Wheeler was born in Ohio married Emma Breckenridge, had 5 children (Minnie, Lillie, Pearl, Fred & Earl) and migrated to Michigan at some point.

 In 1854 Elinor’s Uncle William Wheeler, was born in Ohio.
-In 1885 he married a woman Elinor says was an orphan from Virginia, from a wealthy peanut and hopp plantation.
-The 1900 Census lists her as being born in Portage, Wisconsin 1862,with a father A. Downing, from Wisconsin or Scotland and Mother from Scotland.
-Elinor says they lost a pair of twins early in the marriage.
-It looks like this couple lived in Michigan and had 3 children over the next 6 year before returning to Virginia from 1893-1995, and then returning to Ohio for the birth of their last child, Edith, in 1898.
 His wife is listed as dying at 46 years old of acute Phithiesis (TB) with contributory “General Debility”.
-Eventually William Wheeler lived as a Widow across the street from Elinor’s Black River homestead.
+William Wheeler lived as a Widow across the street from Elinor’s Black River homestead.
 His children are listed as Pearl, Lillie, Tessie, Francis, Elsie & Edith.